cristiprg/wavegan-fork/README.md

 ```
 Here, I used the word ["Result"](https://github.com/cristiprg/wavegan-fork/blob/master/test_cnn.py#L282) because it discriminates between the final results and rest of system logs.

 5. If you would like to use another dataset, please follow the Donahue's instructions below to create build the datasets in the .tfrecord format.
 It is a good practice to create one set of multiple shards for _train_, one for _valid_ and one for _test_.
 Check the `--name` parameter.
+Also, make sure to set the [data-constants](https://github.com/cristiprg/wavegan-fork/blob/master/util.py#L12-L19) appropriately.

 For experimenting with WaveGAN, the procedures are the same, expect the moments file is not necessary anymore and GAN_TYPE is now `wavegan` instead of `specgan`.